Phunkhouse/js-sessions-website/posts/loops.md

 ---
 pageTitle: Loops
 date: 2019-08-08
-excerpt: Left a hardwork for computers.
-This intro for automation introduced us the basics of the for loop.
+excerpt: Leave hardwork for computers.
+This intro for automation introduced us basics of the for loop.
 ---

 ### Last hour questions